Hakluyt Society: Publications

 The main activity of the Society is the publication of scholarly editions of primary sources on the voyages and travels undertaken by individuals in many parts of the globe.
 These include early accounts dealing with the geography, ethnology and natural history of the regions visited.
 The Society has to date published over 200 editions in some 350 volumes.
 All editions are published in English.

 Although many of the Society's past editions relate to British ventures, with documentary sources in English, the majority concern non-British enterprises and are based on texts in languages other than English.
 Translations from Spanish, Portuguese, Italian, French or Dutch have regularly appeared, and occasional translations from Russian, Greek, Latin, Amharic, Mandarin, Persian or Arabic.
 The translation in which the material is presented is normally a fresh version, but has sometimes been an earlier rendering, checked and corrected as necessary.

 All editions contain scholarly annotation to elucidate the complexities of the text, and to place it in its wider historical context.
 Volumes are produced in a standard binding, and generally contain maps and contemporary illustrations.

-Editions have dealt with the following explorers: Ibn Battuta, Bernal Díaz del Castillo, Fabian Gottlieb von Bellingshausen, Pedro Cieza de León, John Cabot, Christopher Columbus, Ferdinand Magellan, Cosmas Indicopleustes, James Cook, Vasco da Gama, Semyon Dezhnev, Francis Drake, Humphrey Gilbert, Jean-François de La Pérouse, Ludwig Leichhardt, Jan Huyghen van Linschoten, Ma Huan, Olaus Magnus, Arthur J. M. Jephson, Jens Munk, William of Rubruck, and George Vancouver.
+Editions have dealt with the following explorers: Ibn Battuta, Bernal Díaz del Castillo, Fabian Gottlieb von Bellingshausen, Pedro Cieza de León, John Cabot, Christopher Columbus, Thomas Dallam, John Covel, Ferdinand Magellan, Cosmas Indicopleustes, James Cook, Vasco da Gama, Semyon Dezhnev, Francis Drake, Humphrey Gilbert, Jean-François de La Pérouse, Ludwig Leichhardt, Jan Huyghen van Linschoten, Ma Huan, Olaus Magnus, Arthur J. M. Jephson, Jens Munk, William of Rubruck, and George Vancouver.

 The Society published 100 volumes in its First Series, from 1847 to 1899.
 The Second Series ran from 1899 to 1998, and accounted for 190 volumes.
 The Third Series, in a larger format, began in 1999, and by 2021 had reached 38 volumes.
 These included a 3-volume journal of The Malaspina Expedition, published in association with the Museo Naval de Madrid.

 Currently, two volumes are published on average each year.